 - Develop new ways of thinking by challenging processes

-"The EMBA at Rennes School of Business delivers cutting-edge knowledge via thought-provoking seminars, applied group projects, individual coaching sessions and a study trip abroad.
+"The EMBA at Rennes SB delivers cutting-edge knowledge via thought-provoking seminars, applied group projects, individual coaching sessions and a study trip abroad.
 Its highly international faculty has years of experience and proven track records.
 The “glo-cal” framing of the way contemporary and future managerial issues are studied enables the multicultural participants to gain the skills and knowledge needed to advance their careers or create their own entrepreneurial ventures.”

 - An undergraduate degree or higher or the equivalent in relevant professional experience